mhowlett/confluent-kafka-dotnet/examples/Security/README.md

     This will:

-    1. Prompt you for information to put in the certificate.
-None of this is required for our purposes.
+    1. Prompt you for DN information to put in the certificate.
+None of this is required for our purposes, but
+       - You can use the -subj command line parameter to avoid the prompt.
+This can't be blank. e.g.: `-subj "/C=US/ST=CA/L=Palo Alto/O=Confluent/CN=Confluent"`

     2. Create a private key / self-signed public key cetificate pair where the private key isn't password protected.

     3. If you would like to password protect the private key, omit the `-nodes` flag and you will be prompted for a password.